 The Hebrew script is used in Israel and for languages of the Diaspora.
 The Arabic script is used to write many languages throughout the Middle East, North Africa, and certain parts of Asia.
 The Syriac script is used to write a number of Middle Eastern languages.
 These three also function as major liturgical scripts, used worldwide by various religious groups.
 The Samaritan script is used in small communities in Israel and the Palestinian Territories to write the Samaritan Hebrew and Samaritan Aramaic languages.
-The Thaana script is used to write Dhivehi, the language of the Republic of Maldives, an island nation in the middle of the Indian Ocean.
+The Mandaic script was used in southern Mesopotamia in classical times for liturgical texts by adherents of the Mandaean gnostic religion.
+The Classical Mandaic and Neo-Mandaic languages are still in limited current use in modern Iran and Iraq and in the Mandaean diaspora.

 The Middle Eastern scripts are mostly abjads, with small character sets.
 Words are demarcated by spaces.
-Except for Thaana, these scripts include a number of distinctive punctuation marks.
+These scripts include a number of distinctive punctuation marks.
 In addition, the Arabic script includes traditional forms for digits, called "Arabic-Indic digits" in the Unicode Standard.